jackhale98/PDT/docs/workflow.md

 6. If requirements met: Changes status to Approved
 7. If requirements not met: Entity stays in Review status
 8. Commits changes (if git available and auto_commit enabled)
+9. **Creates a git tag** for audit trail (e.g., `approve/REQ-01KC.../jsmith/2024-01-15`)
-9. Adds approval to PR (if provider configured)
+10. Adds approval to PR (if provider configured)
-10. Optionally merges PR (only if all entities are fully approved)
+11. Optionally merges PR (only if all entities are fully approved)

 ### Approval Records (Electronic Signatures)